SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

 Pull request analysis is supported for any type of Git repositories.
 To activate it:

-1. Follow the instructions for activating [Pull Request Decoration for Azure DevOps](/analysis/pr-decoration/) on your SonarQube server and project
+1. Follow the instructions on the [Azure DevOps integration](/analysis/azuredevops-integration/) page for pull request decoration.
 1. In the **Branch policies** page of your main development branches (e.g. "master"), add a build policy that runs your build definition

 Next time some code is pushed in the branch of a pull request, the build definition will execute a scan on the code and publish the results in SonarQube which will decorate the pull request in Azure DevOps.